-The Otus Bookshelf acts as a physical bookshelf in a classroom would: students can peruse resources uploaded to their bookshelf or open them up whenever they like.
+The Bookshelf acts like a physical bookshelf in a classroom would: students can peruse resources uploaded to their bookshelf or open them up whenever they like.
 The Bookshelf is generally used for a collection of resources that the students may need to refer to repeatedly over the course of a unit or semester.
-In addition, teachers can use resources they've added to their bookshelf in their Lessons.
+In addition, teachers can use resources they've added to their bookshelf in their lessons.

 My Bookshelf